 The NASDAQ is looking bearish in the short-term, according to Andy Dodd, Head of Technical Research at Louis Capital Markets.

-Copper has completed a double top and is heading towards $5800, according to David Sneddon and James Gilbert at Credit Suisse in London.
+The FTSE 100 has completed a top and will likely begin a concerted move lower, according to David Sneddon and his team at Credit Suisse in London.

 There is still no clear indication where the S&P 500 is going next, according to Tony Sycamore, Director of Australia-based TECHFX TRADERS.

 Gold is ready to make a break for $2400, according to Ron William, director at RW Advisory.

 A short-term selloff is likely for EURUSD, says James Dima, technical analyst at Marex Spectron.

 A clear break for Gold above $1920 would open the way towards $2000 and even $2400/2500, according to Tony Sycamore, Director of Australia-based TECHFX TRADERS.